This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 There are 15 bags on a roll and 16 rolls in a box (240 bags in total).

+The bags currently use 25% virgin plastic.
 We have experimented with 100% recycled content but unfortunately the strength and quality were compromised.
-We are working towards 100% recycled content in the future.
+We are actively working towards 100% recycled content and hope to have this available by the end of 2024.

-However, these current bags are still better than compostable/biodegradable bags that can include 50-80% virgin fossil fuel based plastic (PBAT) or non-recycled bags.
+However, these current bags are still better than compostable and biodegradable bags that include 50-80% virgin fossil fuel based polymers (PBAT) or non-recycled bags that use 100% virgin material.

 The Issues With Compostable and Biodegradable Poo Bags

-3. These bags give people the false impression that they will quickly "break-down" in any natural environment.
-But many studies show that biodegradable and compostable plastic often fails to biodegrade in real world environments, remaining intact for years before fragmenting into microplastics.
+2. Contributes to plastic pollution.
+These bags give people the false impression that they will quickly "break down" in any natural environment.
+But many studies show that biodegradable and compostable plastics often fail to biodegrade in real world environments, remaining intact for years before fragmenting into microplastics.

 4. New research shows 60% of certified home compostable bags don't reliably biodegrade in home compost, fragmenting into microplastics that could contaminate food plants.